New

 Accessing the Brief Editor

 The research brief is displayed in the artifact panel alongside your conversation with the AI Consultant.
-To edit any section:
+The editor is organized into four tabs:

-• Keep it to one to three sentences
+• Keep the problem statement to one to three sentences

 • Focus on what you want to learn, not what you plan to build